Fighter Aircraft Overview

 6. Finally, squadron-recognition codes should not be confused with Stammkennzeichen (Stkz. – factory radio codes), which were assigned to all aircraft during construction and to some training and other units.
 Stammkennzeichen contained all letters which identified the manufacturer and sometimes the training or school unit.
 These codes were often left on second-line aircraft such as trainers, communication and some Air Service aircraft, as well as others not engaged in operational use.

-1. Squadron-recognition codes use the following formula: XX + YZ
+1. Squadron-recognition codes within virtual JG 1 use the following formula: XX + YZ

 a.
-XX represents the identification symbols given to the historical Geschwaders.
+XX represents the fictional identification symbols of Jagdgeschwader 1.
+These are: J1

 b. + represents the placement of the balkenkreuz (girder cross) on the side of the fuselage.